Articles

 What is bilateral stimulation?

 Bilateral stimulation is stimuli which occur in a rhythmic left to right pattern.
 For example, visual bilateral stimulation might involve watching a finger or hand moving from left to right.
 Tactile stimulation would involve holding buzzers which vibrate alternately in each hand.
+Auditory bilateral stimulation involves hearing alternate sounds in each ear via headphones.

 What are the side effects of EMDR therapy?

-EMDR usually has a positive effect on a client’s experience of life.
 There are however some side effects which can manifest as a result of treatment.
 These might include new, unresolved memories that come into consciousness.
 Reactions can also occur in treatment which might include a high level of physical sensation and high level of emotions.
 Processing can also continue after a session ends.
 This can affect dreams, feelings and memories on a temporary basis.
+It just means you might feel very emotional during emdr therapy and in-between emdr therapy sessions.

 How many EMDR sessions will it take?